computationalmystic/sengfs19-group12/sprint-3/README.md

 https://cs4320final.firebaseapp.com/repo

 **Intended Design**
-By using Angular Frontend Framework and HTTPClient calls to the Augur interface, we implemented a user-friendly frontend view of the data it contains, including a navigation bar and visuals of multiple metrics within repoitories.
+By using Angular Frontend Framework and HTTPClient calls to the Augur interface, we implemented a user-friendly frontend view of the data it contains, including a navigation bar and visuals of multiple metrics within repositories.
 Users can view the different calculated metrics of committers, pull rates, and repository issues for each chosen repository of the Augur database in line, bar, and pie chart formats.

 In addition, we were able to successfully set up our site to run off of a Firebase server, if users choose not to run the project locally.

 ## Goals For Sprint 3
-  Between Sprint 2 and Sprint 3, our group tranistioned from a Full Stack team to a Front End team.
+  Between Sprint 2 and Sprint 3, our group transitioned from a Full Stack team to a Front End team.
 As such, our goals were changed and updated:

 Ongoing Front End Work/Updates can be found:
    https://github.com/computationalmystic/sengfs19-group12/tree/master/frontend